 The Priory Group is the leading provider of behavioural healthcare in the UK, treating 30,000 people a year for conditions including depression, stress, drug and alcohol addiction, eating disorders and self-harming.

-For those struggling with depression after cancer treatment, Julia Cole said:
+For those struggling with depression after cancer treatment:

 1 - It's common to want to protect others from anxiety about cancer, but your family and friends can support you and help you, often in unexpected ways.
 Talk to the people you trust about your feelings - positive and negative.